Arto Melleri

 Arto Matti Vihtori Melleri (7 September 1956 in Lappajärvi – 13 May 2005 in Helsinki) was a Finnish poet and writer.
 Melleri gained fame with the play, Pete Q, in the 1970s.
 He studied at the Theatre Academy of Helsinki between 1976 - 1980.
 He was granted an artist's Finnish state pension in 2003.

 Melleri was a diverse writer; his output consisted of poetry, collections of short stories, plays, a film script and an opera libretto.

 Melleri was an archetype of a Finnish bohemian poet.
-He was hit by a car in 1998, causing him brain damage which eventually led to his death.
+He was hit by a motorist in 1998, causing him brain damage which eventually led to his death.
 Melleri was married to Nadja Pyykkö.

 Tahvo Hirvonen made a 2003 documentary film about Arto Melleri, called Wanderer of a Lonely Star.